Free boundary problem for a gas bubble in a liquid, and exponential stability of the manifold of spherically symmetric equilibria: Introduction

 A related question was studied in a model of a spherical \emph{polytropic} gas bubble in a \emph{compressible} and \emph{non-viscous} liquid \cite{SW-SIMA2011, CTW-SIMA2013}.
 In this case, the damping mechanism is acoustic radiation of waves to spatial infinity, rather than thermal diffusion.
 In \cite{SW-SIMA2011} it is proved that the spherically symmetric bubble is linearly asymptotically stable relative to general (not necessarily spherical) perturbations.
 In the weakly compressible regime, the sharp exponential decay rate of perturbations was determined in \cite{SW-SIMA2011,CTW-SIMA2013} and is proved to be governed by very high angular momentum {\it shape mode} deformations of the bubble.
 The energy of these shape modes is transferred very slowly to the surrounding compressible liquid and is radiated to infinity via acoustic waves.

 Finally, we list some related broader open questions: \begin{enumerate} \item \emph{Well-posedness} of the full liquid / gas model \eqref{eq-1.1}--\eqref{eq-1.3} for general data appears to be open. \item \emph{Nonuniqueness of spherical equilibria of the full liquid / gas model.} Even the classification of equilibrium solutions of \eqref{eq-1.1}--\eqref{eq-1.3} appears to be non-trivial.
 It is not known, for example, whether there are non-spherical equilibria.
-And, while in the approximate system \eqref{eq1.1simplified}--\eqref{eq1.3simplified}, all symmetric equilibria are spatially uniform, this is not the case for \eqref{eq-1.1}--\eqref{eq-1.3}; within the class of spherically symmetric equilibria of \eqref{eq-1.1}--\eqref{eq-1.3} there are solutions with spatially \underline{non-uniform} temperature profiles (Remark \ref{rem-prop-equilib}).
+And, within the class of spherically symmetric equilibria of \eqref{eq-1.1}--\eqref{eq-1.3} there are solutions with spatially \underline{non-uniform} temperature profiles (Remark \ref{rem-prop-equilib}).
 Some of these equilibria have a singularity in the gas temperature at the origin.
 It would be an interesting and challenging mathematical problem to investigate the dynamics for perturbations of such equilibria and to see whether they may participate in singularity formation for some classes of smooth initial conditions.

 \item \emph{Radiation condition for the full liquid / gas model.} The radiation condition \eqref{eq-radiation-condition} for the liquid temperature is required in proving the uniqueness of the spherical equilibrium solutions in \eqref{eq-equilibrium} of a specified mass. \emph{Can one ensure that this radiation condition holds for the time-evolution if it is imposed on the initial data?} The proof would require an a priori regularity of solutions to a free boundary problem of parabolic equations with time-dependent boundary condition.